 A printing machine with these features gives you flexibility to run short runs or long runs with minimal waste.

-A printing machine is not a plug‑and‑play device.
+A printing machine is not plug‑and‑play.
 It needs proper installation, calibration, and training.

 Leveling the press frame